Albany County residents deliver petition urging regulatory overhaul for wind energy

-A group of Albany County residents concerned about potential wind energy development in their communities delivered a petition to the county clerk on Monday, urging commissioners to update siting regulations to ensure public safety and natural resources in the region.
+A group of Albany County residents concerned about potential wind energy development in their communities delivered a petition to the county clerk this week, urging commissioners to update siting regulations to ensure public safety and natural resources in the region.

 Standing outside the county courthouse at 10 a.m.
 Monday, leaders of a new group called Albany County for Smart Energy Development held a press conference to announce the delivery of 1,224 signatures in support of the petition to county officials.